 M.2, which is also known as "Next Generation Form Factor" (NGFF) is the follow on to other small scale connectors like Mini PCI Express and mSATA.
-This new form factor is defined by the Peripheral Component Interconnect Special Interest Group (PCI-SIG) in the "PCI Express M.2 Specification Revision 1.0" and by The Serial ATA International Organization (SATA-IO) for M.2 SATA SSDs in the "Serial ATA Revision 3.2 Specification".
-The latter specification builds off of the PCI-SIG specification and can be purchased for only $25.
+The M.2 form factor is defined by the Peripheral Component Interconnect Special Interest Group (PCI-SIG) in the "PCI Express M.2 Specification Revision 1.0" and by The Serial ATA International Organization (SATA-IO) for M.2 SATA SSDs in the "Serial ATA Revision 3.2 Specification".
+The latter specification builds off of the PCI-SIG specification and can be purchased for a small fee.
 However, expect to pay a lot more for the core PCI-SIG specification.

-The Private Island platform makes use of two M.2 connectors for the primary purpose of supporting add-in WiFi and SSD modules.
-M.2 supports numerous configurations and protocols (e.g., PCIe x1, x2, x4, SATA, I2C, UART, USB, etc.), but our SoC is limited in what it can support.
+Our goal is to build a single shield to host two M.2 connectors for the primary purpose of supporting add-in WiFi and SSD modules.
+M.2 supports numerous configurations and protocols (e.g., PCIe x1, x2, x4, SATA, I2C, UART, USB, etc.).

 M.2 defines at least twelve key configurations, but currently only four are well defined and in use: A, B, E, and M. Particular key configurations are implemented by removing 8 pins from the 75-position connector to yield 67 pins.
 Our Socket 1 Type M.2 connector, which is primarily provisioned for WiFi, will support PCIe x1 using an E Key connector.
 Our Socket 2 Type M.2 connector, which is provisioned primarily for SSD expansion, will utilize a B Key connector.